Voyage Across the 2HDM Type-II with Magellan: Magellan: global scan for bounds extraction and data interpretation

-\begin{itemize} \item \textbf{Step 0)} Draw a point from the prior distribution $\pi(\theta$), which will serve as the starting point of the chain.
+In order to illustrate the model exploration approach adopted by \Magellan ~\cite{Magellan-Web}, we take as an example the 2HDM Type-II.
+Within this new interactive framework, the latest limits on this model are then derived to show the effectiveness of the new method.
+The key starting point is implementing all existing constraints, from theory and experiment.
+In order to scan over the 2HDM parameter space, we use a MCMC based on \TTPS~\cite{T3PS} for parallel processing of parameter scans.
+This tool makes use of the standard Metropolis-Hastings~\cite{Metropolis,Hastings} algorithm that is briefly summarised below. \begin{itemize} \item \textbf{Step 0)} Draw a point from the prior distribution $\pi(\theta$), which will serve as the starting point of the chain.
 The likelihood corresponding to this point is $\mathcal{L}(\theta|d)$. \item \textbf{Step 1)} Propose a new candidate point $\theta'$, taken from the proposal distribution $q(\theta', \theta)$.
 In our case $q(\theta', \theta)$ is a Gaussian distribution, centered around the previous point $\theta$ with a standard deviation of $a$, commonly referred to as the \textit{step-size}.
 The likelihood corresponding to the new point is $\mathcal{L}(\theta'|d)$. \item \textbf{Step 2)} Calculate the ratio of the posterior probabilities corresponding to the two points: $r = \frac{ \mathcal{L}(d|\theta') \pi(\theta') q(\theta',\theta) }{ \mathcal{L}(d|\theta) \pi(\theta) q(\theta',\theta) }$.
 In the Metropolis-Hastings algorithm, $q(\theta',\theta)$ is symmetric, therefore it drops out in the ratio. \item \textbf{Step 3)} If $r \geq 1$, then accept the new proposal, otherwise accept the candidate with a probability of $r$.
-If the point is rejected repeat the process from \textbf{Step 1)}. \item \textbf{Step 4)} Once a new candidate is found, add it to chain and repeat the process from \textbf{Step 1)}. \end{itemize}
+If the point is rejected repeat the process from \textbf{Step 1)}. \item \textbf{Step 4)} Once a new candidate is found, add it to the chain and repeat the process from \textbf{Step 1)}. \end{itemize}

 The likelihood function, $\mathcal{L}(d|\theta)$, is constructed using the experimental $\chi^{2}$ values coming from the Higgs coupling measurements and the fit to the $S$, $T$ and $U$ parameters of the EW Precision Observables (EWPOs).
 The likelihood is defined as: